A screenshot of an abacus with an upward arrow, representing marketing analytics.

-Marketing Data and Analytics 101
+Marketing Data Analytics for Reporting: The Essentials

 Analysis is that process of finding things out — of looking for meaning within your data.
 Analytics uses computers for data analysis, making it much faster and more effective.